 The convoy made its way across the barren landscape, passing the occasional dark skinned, famine-stricken civilian.
 These became the unfortunate target of insults from the passing soldiers, who jeered racist slurs and shouted what few curses they knew in the southern language.
 The passing Wüsterners seemed to ignore these verbal assaults, perhaps fearing what would befall them if they retaliated.
 Hubrick’s contribution was a rock swiftly flung at a passing woman and her three children.
 The projectile struck her youngest son squarely on his forehead.
 The boy collapsed, his weak frame incapacitated by the force of the blow.
 His mother cried out and rushed to the side of her fallen son, where she proceeded to cradle him desperately through a stream of tears as her other children attempted to resuscitate their sibling.
 The pain of this grief-stricken party was lost on Hubrick, whose celebration at landing “a difficult throw” drowned out the lamentations of the anguished family.
 This excitement roused Strotsky, who had been sleeping a few seats away from the triumphant Hubrick.
 After learning the cause of the commotion, Strotsky settled back to resume his slumber, annoyed at being roused, and slightly disturbed at what had happened.
 The family soon slipped out of view of the convoy, along with the pool of blood that had formed around the fallen boy and his mother.

-The convoy proceeded without further incident for several hours before finally arriving at the small village that was to be liquidated, nameless to those who had terrorized so many like it.
+The convoy proceeded without further incident for several hours before finally arriving at the small town that was to be liquidated, nameless to those who had destroyed so many like it.
 The Lieutenant Colonel was spurred to action, and at the sound of his whistle, the men took their positions.
 A perimeter was formed around the still unsuspecting inhabitants of the doomed settlement.
 The rest of the battalion, segmented by platoon, went from door to door, some groups with interpreters, others without.
 The presence of the interpreters, many of whom only had a rudimentary understanding of the “inferior Wüstern language” was perfunctory.
 Force was the universal language that governed the interaction between the oppressors and the oppressed.

 A group of soldiers sorted the disorderly group, directing men and boys of fighting age to the left, and all others to the right.
 Strotsky, who was among the sorters, took pity on the Wüsterners, and defined “fighting age” as exclusively as he could without arousing suspicion.
 Other sorters were much more inclusive.
 One was even reprimanded for trying to send women to the left, and was replaced.

-Near the convoy, the surviving villagers were driven into hysteria by the sound of the massacre.
+Near the convoy, the surviving townrs were driven into hysteria by the sound of the massacre.
 Mothers who had concealed their sorrow suddenly wept at the deaths of their husbands, sons, and brothers.
 Their children, who had been comforted by their mothers’ strength until then, broke down and cried with them.
 The elderly grieved silently, but no less passionately than the rest.
 The shrill wailing of the grieving crowd reached the intolerant ears of Officer Rodska, who was losing a game of Tek to a fellow relaxing officer in an empty convoy truck.
 Rodska shook his head and criticized Lieutenant Colonel Peterson for his thoughtless decision to execute suspected militants before deporting the women and children.
 His opponent muttered in agreement, and proceeded to take Rodska’s king.

 By the time the execution squad returned, the hysterical survivors had been subdued, and the second round of sorting had begun.
 This time, the elderly and disabled were separated from the women and children, who were loaded onto trucks and driven away.
-The “viable workers” would join survivors from other villages, some with their male populations intact, at a resettlement center in the east where they would provide forced labor for Northern Corporations and the military-industrial complex.
+The “viable workers” would join survivors from other towns, some with their male populations intact, at a resettlement center in the east where they would provide forced labor for Northern Corporations and the military-industrial complex.
 It was in this fact that Strotsky was able to console himself.
 He convinced himself that these laborers would be given a new life, and though he and those like him had caused them great trauma and hardship, these inferior people were better suited for such a simple and miserable existence than their more sophisticated masters in the North.
 Strotsky’s mind turned to the famines and war that had caused so much death and suffering in his home country and shattered the pride of an empire.
 He decided that this forced labor, though perhaps immoral, would put an end to national hunger, revitalize the broken Pölish economy, and strengthen the military for its eventual revenge against the West for the millions of lives lost in the war.
 Although these thoughts did not relieve his empathy, they justified his actions, giving him the conviction to carry on through the day.

 Strotsky and his fellow soldiers then fastened their bayonets and finished off the remaining undesirables.
 Peterson congratulated his men on their work, and gave them until sundown to pillage the town and supplement their meager rations.
 Peterson then slipped away, secluding himself in a deserted house for the rest of the evening, leaving the officers of his battalion to complain about their incompetent leader securely and without restraint behind the parked convoy, each man secretly fantasizing about replacing the Lieutenant Colonel.

 Without oversight, the soldiers began to destroy what was left of the settlement, pillaging valuables to complement their miniscule wages, gathering food, and subjecting to the remaining beasts of burden and civilians in hiding to the tortures reserved in fantasy for their hated officers, who had whipped, verbally abused, beaten, and even killed those beneath them for years with impunity.
 Ingolls filled his small sack quickly and modestly before joining Strotsky, who had abstained from the plunder altogether.
-Their companions, however, wreaked havoc and destruction for as long as they were permitted before returning to the convoy with full packs and swelling egos at being “officers” for half a day, having lorded over the village as they had been lorded over by their superiors.
+Their companions, however, wreaked havoc and destruction for as long as they were permitted before returning to the convoy with full packs and swelling egos at being “officers” for half a day, having lorded over the town as they had been lorded over by their superiors.

 Lieutenant Colonel Peterson finally reappeared with his uniform ruffled and lightly spattered in someone else’s blood.
 The none-the-less cheerful Lieutenant Colonel ordered his soldiers to board their trucks.
 The men complied and drove home in high spirits.
 They sang marching songs, traded captured loot from their exploits, and ate what remained of their rations.
 Strotsky played cards with Ingolls and eventually Hubrick before dozing off to sleep.
 Upon returning to their outpost, the men lined up at the makeshift post office to ship away their “earnings” before the next inspection, during which they would be held accountable for any remaining contraband.
 Its free time spent, the battalion returned to the oversight of its officers, who directed the now weary soldiers to return to their barracks, undress, and sleep.
 The men obeyed, bringing the day to an end.
-In the meantime, Peterson filled out his report of the day’s activities, noting that nothing valuable had been recovered from the village.
+In the meantime, Peterson filled out his report of the day’s activities, noting that nothing valuable had been recovered from the town.